Alfresco/alfresco-identity-service/README.md

 export secretkey=realm.json
 ```

-3. Deploy the keycloak chart:
+3. Deploy the identity chart with the new settings:

 ```bash